 Here, the restaurant offers a variety of delicious cheese dishes, including raclette, fondue, and grilled cheese sandwiches.

 - How to find it: From the top of Mt.
-Rigi Kulm by the big antenna, you’ll see a Swiss Flag visible in the South direction.
+Rigi Kulm by the big antenna, you’ll see a Swiss Flag in the south.

 - Opening hours: 9 am to 6 pm